-JSerra Catholic High School and its Engineering Magnet Program (EMP) is hosting a model rocket contest from 8:00-11:00 a.m. on Friday, November 15, 2019.
+JSerra Catholic High School and our Engineering Magnet Program (EMP) is hosting a model rocket contest for 7th graders from 8:00-11:00 a.m. on Thursday, November 11, 2021.

 - Mission Basilica

 - Our Lady of Fatima

 - Check-in / Rockets Submitted to Judges: 7:30-8:00 a.m.